 Jeff Sherwood tries patent infringement and trade secrets cases.
 Recognizing the innate complexity of these cases, he challenges both his trial witnesses and his team to bring the cases to life for jurors.
-Jeff is not technically trained, which makes that process important for his own understanding.
-He learns a case’s technology environment like a juror and simplifies the client’s presentation with:
+Jeff is not technically trained, which makes that challenge important for his own understanding of the key issues.
+He learns a case’s technology environment like a juror and then simplifies the client’s presentation with:

 - visual learning by USA Today style graphics or models (e.g., a custom water tank to simulate operation of a semiconductor circuit)